Guyak/opcua_to_pdf/README.md

 Get values from an OPCUA server  and convert these to a PDF file

 ## Run
-The following steps are used to run the program with **Windows 10** command bash
+The following steps are used to run the program with **Windows 10 or 11** command bash

 ### Install the lastest python version
 - Install the last version on [Python website](https://www.python.org/downloads/)